lorentzo/IntroductionToComputerGraphics/projects/modeling_animation/readme.md

 ## Outcomes

 1. Obtaining fundamental knowledge of digital content creation (DCC) tool
-2. Understanding 3D scene elements in DCC tools.
+2. Understanding 3D scene elements in DCC tools: objects, lights and cameras
+3. Understanding foundations of rendering in DCC tools: ray-tracing based and rasterization-based
-3. Basics of 3D modeling (manually, programming and visual programming)
+4. Basics of 3D modeling (manually, programming and visual programming)
-4. Importing object workflows
+5. Importing object workflows
-5. Material and texture modeling
+6. Material and texture modeling
-6. Basics of animation
+7. Basics of animation
+8. (Optional) Basics of character and physical simulation
+9. (Optional) Basics of particle systems
+10. (Optional) Basics of procedural geometry manipulation

 ## Tasks and grading